-The Texas Epidemic Public Health Institute (TEPHI) was authorized by SB 1780 (87R) in the midst of the COVID-19 pandemic to better prepare the state of Texas for future epidemics.
-The recent outbreak of H5N1 (bird flu) among dairy cows (detected as early as March 2024 in TEPHI's wastewater monitoring program) and the rising tide of TB and drug-resistant bacteria at the border highlight the continued need for TEPHI's work to detect new viruses early, provide Texas-specific data, and improve public health communication to keep Texans healthy, schools open, and the economy strong.
-TEPHI leverages the resources and capabilities of UTHealth's School of Public Health to work in partnership with the Texas Department of State Health Services (DSHS), the Texas Division of Emergency Management (TDEM), other institutions of higher education (including Texas Tech Health Science Center, TAMU School of Public Health, UT Austin, UT Arlington, UT RGV, UT El Paso, and Baylor College of Medicine), federal agencies, and local public health authorities to better prepare the state for future public health threats.
-TEPHI's primary services include operating a early detection system, training and maintaining a statewide public health reserve workforce and reaching rural communities through partnerships with community health workers, community colleges, and the Medical Reserve Corps, advising the private sector to ensure supply and food chain stability, and timely data analysis and visualizations.
+The Texas Epidemic Public Health Institute (TEPHI) was authorized by SB 1780 (87R) to better prepare the state of Texas for future epidemics.
+The recent outbreak of H5N1 (bird flu) among dairy cows (detected in TEPHI's wastewater monitoring program) and the rising tide of TB and drug-resistant bacteria at the border highlight the continued need for TEPHI's work to detect new pathogens early, provide Texas-specific data, and improve public health communication with the goal of keeping Texans healthy, schools open, and the economy strong.

+TEPHI leverages the resources and capabilities of UTHealth Houston's School of Public Health to work in partnership with the Texas Department of State Health Services, the Texas Division of Emergency Management, institutions of higher education (including Texas Tech Health Science Center, TAMU School of Public Health, UT Austin, UT Arlington, UT RGV, UT El Paso, and Baylor College of Medicine), federal agencies, businesses, community partners, and local public health authorities to better prepare the state for future public health threats.
+TEPHI's primary services include operating a state-of-the-art early detection system, training and maintaining a statewide public health reserve workforce and reaching rural communities through partnerships with community health workers, community colleges, and the Medical Reserve Corps, advising the private sector to ensure supply and food chain stability, and timely data analysis and visualizations.